microsoft/vscode-docs/api/get-started/your-first-extension.md

 ### Using JavaScript

-In this guide, we mainly describe how to develop VS Code extension with TypeScript, because we believe TypeScript gives you the best experience for developing VS Code extension.
-However, if you prefer JavaScript, you can still follow along using [hellocode-minimap-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/hellocode-minimal-sample).
+In this guide, we mainly describe how to develop VS Code extension with TypeScript because we believe TypeScript offers the best experience for developing VS Code extension.
+However, if you prefer JavaScript, you can still follow along using [hellocode-minimal-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/hellocode-minimal-sample).